 The Russian embassy denied a visa to one of my singers and I was stuck with less than 48 hours to departure time without a singer for the gig!
 I began to panic as I exhausted my list of contacts and came up empty.
 That’s when Jo said “You’re gonna have to go there yourself and sing”.
 “You must be joking!”
 I said, “I’m not a singer”.
 But I knew he was right.
 My agency’s reputation was on the line.
 And besides, I knew a lot of jazz songs – I’d been listening to them for years now.
 What’s the worst that could happen?

 So with that, I packed my bag and hopped on the next flight for Moscow and prayed that no-one at the event would call me out as a ‘fake’.
 Thankfully no one did.
-And it went down surprisingly well!
+And it went down better than expected!

 I enjoyed singing so much that when I arrived back in London, I would sit in on Jo’s gigs and sing a tune or two.